 We love nuts – especially pecans.
 If you don’t believe it, just looks at all the great pecan recipes we have on our site.
 Classic Pecan Pie is another old family recipe, Ritz Carlton Lodge Inspired Spiced Pecans have been hugely popular, If that’s not enough for you we’ve got a whole collection of recipes in one place that use pecans in everything from salads to main dishes.

 But, not everybody loves them like we do, and then some people are allergic.
 You can always make this cinnamon bread without the pecans on top and it’s plenty scrumptious.
+These cinnamon biscuits are another breakfast option for those who can’t have pecans, but love cinnamon.

 I mean seriously.
 Look at the icing drizzling down the side of the loaf.
 Cut a big hunk of this stuff, warm it up and schmear with some butter.
 A little slice of heaven on earth.